Liping-Yin/furniture-store/README.md

         - blog posts
         - user comments
         - product cards
-        - newspaper articles
-      -`<section>`: is a thematic grouping content,typically with a heading.
+        - newspaper articles -`<section>`: is a thematic grouping content,typically with a heading.
         - Chapters
         - Introduction
         - News items
         - Contact information
     - `<header> and <hgroup>`

       - `<header>`: usually at the top of a document, a section, or an article and usually contains the main heading,logo or icon,authorship information, some navigation and search tools.
       - `<hgroup>`: main heading with one or more subheadings, can only contain other headers, which is `<h1>` to `<h6>` and including `<hgroup>`.

       - `<aside>`
         intend for content that is not part of the flow of the text in which is appears, but still in a related way.
       - `<nav>`
         you can have any number of `<nav>` elements on a page, such as a global navigation across the top( in the `<header>`) and local navigation( in a sidebar `<aside>`)
       - `<footer>`
         if there is a `header`, there must be a `<footer>`, generally found at the bottom of a document, a section or an article.
         - authorship information
         - copyright information
         - contact information
         - sitemap
         - back to top links
         - related documents
       - `<small>`
         often appears within a `<footer>` or `<aside>` element which would usually contain copyright information or legal disclaimers, and other such fine print.
       - `<time>`
         allows an unambiguous ISO 8601 date to be attached to a human-readable version of that date.
       - `<figure>` and `<figcaption>` wrap image content

 ## what do I learn ?

+- strategies about responsive:

+  - set viewport in `<meta>` tag
+  - size content to viewport:
+    - layout
+    - images: set width or height for rendering space reservation; max-width to avoid overflow
+    - responsive Typography: [fluid font-size](https://css-tricks.com/snippets/css/fluid-typography/) (using calc()); responsive root font-size(combined with rem); [max/min font-size techniques](https://css-tricks.com/how-do-you-do-max-font-size-in-css/)
+  - CSS media queries for responsiveness
+  - breakpoints selections
+    - start with small screen size, then expand to other necessary breakpoints: layout change significantly
+      - max-widh, min-width
+    - pick minor breakpoints when necessary: minor adjustment such as margin, padding, font-size,...
+      - min-width
+    - optimize text for reading
+      - maximum 70 to 80 chars(about 8 to 10 words) per line suggestions
+    - avoid simply hiding contents
+  - Chrome DevTools

 - Reasonable units usages

   - relative unit: em/rem
+  some 'rule of thumb', but not hard and fast rules
+    - font-size: rem
+    - padding and margin: em
+    - widths: em or percentage
   - absolute unit: px ,pt, cm,...
   - percentage：
     - relative to parent element: %
     - relative to viewport: vw/vh, vmin/vmax

-- CSS 'class' control for layout strategy
+- handle images
+- layout techniques: Flexbox, Grid Layout, and Multicol
-- responsive Typography:
+- media queries